Attarintiki Daredi (soundtrack)

 Attarintiki Daredi is the feature film soundtrack of the 2013 film of the same name directed by Trivikram Srinivas starring Pawan Kalyan.
 The film's music and background score were composed by Devi Sri Prasad marking his immediate collaboration with Pawan Kalyan and Trivikram Srinivas Individually.
 The soundtrack consists of 6 songs and a bit song all composed by Devi Sri Prasad and Ramajogayya Sastry, Sri Mani and himself penning the lyrics.
-The album's release coincided with a promotional audio launch function on 19 July 2013 at Shilpakala Vedika in Hyderabad under high security arrangements on Aditya Music label.
+The album's release coincided with a promotional audio launch function on 19 July 2013 at Shilpakala Vedika in Hyderabad under high security arrangements on Aditya Music label..
+The track consists of "Deva Devam Bhaje", a Kriti composed by Annamacharya in Raga Hindolam/Malkauns, but with new lyrics, written by Ramajogayya Shastri, exclusively for this film.
+The song has the voice of M S Subbulakshmi (the original singer of the kriti) retained, with extra vocals for the same lyrics by Rita, but the new lyrics were sung by Palakkad Sreeram.